 Directors are chosen for their skills and expertise in areas relevant to IFFIm and the IFFIm board maintains a skills matrix which it uses for succession planning purposes.
 The IFFIm board agreed in 2021 to set the board's composition at eight seats which is the current composition.
-Board succession planning is managed by the Board Chair in consultation with the board and two directors were reappointed for a second term in 2023.
 The IFFIm board adopted a nomination policy in October 2023 and appointed a nominating committee in December 2023 to lead a more formal, rigorous and transparent process to appoint new trustees.
+In 2024, three new directors were appointed, and the Chair-Elect nomination process was initiated.
 The IFFIm board is also guided by a diversity statement and seeks to adhere to Gavi's gender policy requiring that no more than 60% of the IFFIm board is the same gender.
-As at 31 December 2023, the gender composition was 62% female and 38% male.
+As at 31 December 2024, the gender composition was 50% female and 50% male.